Shirley Hall Bass: Early years

-Shirley Hall was born in Chicago, Illinois on December 9, 1932, the daughter of Black Chicago migrants Walter Hall (a general contractor who oversaw construction of two of the South Side’s sturdiest mid-Century modernist commercial buildings, Pride Cleaners and Lem’s Bar-B-Q) and La Vada Bufkin, both from Mississippi.
+Shirley Hall was born in Chicago, Illinois on December 9, 1932, the daughter of Black Chicago migrants Walter Hall and La Vada Bufkin, both from Mississippi.
 Hall attended McCosh Elementary School (now named after former student Emmitt Till), Englewood High School, and studied ballet with Sadie Bruce (an important dance figure in the South Side’s Bronzeville neighborhood) before she began attending the Sammy Dyer School of Dancing in 1940.

 Dyer, a prominent dancer and choreographer who had worked on Broadway in New York, moved to Chicago in 1931, and quickly established his dance school in Bronzeville at 3447 South Michigan Avenue.
 Dyer became a key figure in Black Chicago theater and nightlife, as producer and ballet master at the Regal Theater and floor manager of Club DeLisa.
 He helped produce the Epic of a Race pageant at the 1933 Century of Progress World’s Fair at Soldier Field, and worked with prominent dance figures Katherine Dunham and Jeni LeGon.
 The Dyer School focussed on professional development.
 Dyer had previously created chorus dancer groups at the Regal (the Regalettes) and Club DeLisa (The DeLisa Chorines), but drawing upon his students’ training in dance, theater, music, and acrobatics, he was able to create a more versatile act.
 Dyer made Hall a founding member of the Dyerettes.